Policy & Research/Policy Brief/News/Immigration/Legal Avenues

 Closeup front view of male and female early 30's engineers at a factory plant standing next to a control panel of the production machine. the woman is explaining the inexperienced worker how to operate it.

 ‘Schedule A’ is a policy mechanism that allows U.S. employers to expedite the immigration process for qualified foreign-born workers in industries and occupations where there are not enough U.S. born workers available.
 Unfortunately, the list of Schedule A eligible occupations has not been updated in more than 30 years.
-The Biden administration should resume regular updates to Schedule A so that qualified immigrants can more quickly get to work, particularly in critical and emerging industries.
+The Department of Labor should resume regular updates to Schedule A so that qualified immigrants can more quickly get to work, particularly in critical and emerging industries.

 FWD.us has been examining opportunities for the administration to more fully utilize existing immigration pathways for workers with needed skills, to strengthen the U.S.’ global competitiveness and tamper economic challenges like inflation and persistent labor gaps.